zubinchopra/portaldocs/portal-sdk/templates/portalfx-extensions-publishing.md

 1. The Ibiza team will review the pull request to ensure that the changes you have made are correct and will not cause any live-site issues.
 If the pull request successfully passes the review, they will complete it.
 A list of Ibiza team contacts to select as reviewers is located at [portalfx-extensions-contacts.md](portalfx-extensions-contacts.md).

 When the changes are successfully deployed in any environment, the developer will receive an email.

+### Extensions for the C# test framework

+These instructions can be used to submit pull requests for C# Test Framework improvements, with the following additions.

+1. The Test Framework uses a different `<repoRoot>`
+1. The Test Framework is not associated with the production extension branches
+1. You may or may not want to set up a new local git repository specifically for test framework improvements
+1. The configuration files must be modified to match the test framework environment

+For more information about submitting improvements to the C# Test Framework, see [portalfx-extensions-c#-test-framework-overview.md](portalfx-extensions-c#-test-framework-overview.md).